civicrm/org.civicrm.shoreditch/CODING.md

 # Coding

-## Project structure
-* `base/` Where vanilla Bootstrap is located.
-Contains the original Bootstrap SASS partials (`scss/vendor/bootstrap/`) but also custom partials (`scss/overrides`) and mixins (`scss/mixins`) that allow using Bootstrap alongside the original CiviCRM style
-* `css/` Contains the two post-processed css files, `bootstrap.css` and `custom-civicrm.css`
-* `fonts/` Font files used by the theme
-* `js/` Any custom javascript code that the theme relies on
-* `scss/` Contains the SASS partials that make up Shoreditch.
-It's split into two sub-folders
-  * `scss/civicrm` Contains the style that the theme applies to the existing core screens, in order to make them look like as if they were also Bootstrap-based pages.
-  * `scss/bootstrap` Contains the custom Bootstrap theme.
-In here not only the base Bootstrap theme is customized, but also Bootstrap elements are augmented with new modifiers, and completely custom component are added.

 ## Build
 If you are doing development on this extension, then you'll need to build your changes in the .css files.
 This requires the toolchain for SCSS=>CSS compilation which can get by simply running